-Ready to start your leg sleeve tattoo?
-Or looking for inspiration for down the road?
-These 10 leg sleeve tattoo ideas will get your creative juices flowing so you can decide which piece is up next.
+Looking for inspiration or creative ideas to start your leg sleeve tattoo?
+These 10 ideas will get your creative juices flowing so you can decide how & where you're going to start your leg sleeve.

 What you need to know about leg sleeve tattoos